cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-You can set autoRegister.
+You can set **`autoRegister`**.

-autoRegister: The autoRegister parameter controls whether the CleverPush SDK will automatically attempt to subscribe the user upon the first launch of the app.
+**autoRegister:** The autoRegister parameter controls whether the CleverPush SDK will automatically attempt to subscribe the user upon the first launch of the app.
 In the below example, autoRegister is set to true.
 This means that the CleverPush SDK will automatically try to subscribe the user when they first launch the app.
 If you later call unsubscribe(), the SDK will not automatically try to subscribe the user again.
 You would need to call subscribe() manually to resubscribe the user.

 By default, the autoRegister parameter in the SDK is set to true.
 This ensures that new users are automatically subscribed unless explicitly specified otherwise.